Bookmark saved

 No. Focus.
 Think.

 His fingers traced the wood above his face.
 The surface was smooth.
 Painted.
-But not modern paint.
-Something older.
-Texture met his fingertips.
-Raised designs.
+But not modern paint—something older, something that had a granular texture like dried riverbed clay mixed with pigment.
+Raised designs met his fingertips.
+Carved grooves following patterns too deliberate to be decorative.
 Hieroglyphs maybe.

 Egyptian.

-The realization cut through the panic.
+The realization cut through the panic like cold water.
 This wasn't a modern coffin.
 This was a sarcophagus.
 Ancient.
 Authentic.
+The kind of artifact that belonged behind glass in a museum, not wrapped around a living man's body like a second skin.

 And he was sealed inside.